Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 The issue is that in production, images are moved to the `res/drawables` directory (as you would expect) but `expo-file-system` [`FileSystem#downloadAsync`](https://github.com/expo/expo/blob/main/packages/expo-file-system/android/src/main/java/expo/modules/filesystem/FileSystemModule.kt#L911=) only checks the `raw` directory!
 Because of that, I was unable to load textures for `expo-pixi` on Android.

-I don't know any viable workaround for this issue.
-What worked for me was changing the images extensions to `.xjpg` and `.xpng`.
+I don’t know any viable workaround for this issue.
+What worked for me was changing the image extensions to `.xjpg` and `.xpng`.
 I also had to update the `textureFromAssetAsync` to change `asset.type` to the correct extension and recalculate `asset.width` and `asset.height` as follows:

 ```ts {22,24-26}
 // https://github.com/expo/expo/blob/main/packages/expo-asset/src/ImageAssets.ts